perses/perses/docs/datasource.md

     // url is the url of datasource.
 It is not the url of the proxy.
     // Once the discovery configuration is available, url won't be mandatory anymore.
     url: string;
-    // allowed_endpoints is a list of tuples of http methods and http endpoints that will be accessible.
+    // allowedEndpoints is a list of tuples of http methods and http endpoints that will be accessible.
-    // Leave it empty if you don't want to restrict the access to the datasource. allowed_endpoints?: {
+    // Leave it empty if you don't want to restrict the access to the datasource. allowedEndpoints?: {
-        endpoint_pattern: RegExp;
+        endpointPattern: RegExp;
         method: 'POST' | 'PUT' | 'PATCH' | 'GET' | 'DELETE'
     }[];
     // headers can be used to provide additional headers that need to be forwarded when requesting the datasource